2 Chronicles 22

 Notes

-Verse 7 contains the Chronicler's theological key to the entire chapter: וּמֵאֱלֹהִים הָיְתָה תְּבוּסַת אֲחַזְיָהוּ ("the downfall of Ahaziah was from God").
+Verse 7 gives the theological key to the chapter: וּמֵאֱלֹהִים הָיְתָה תְּבוּסַת אֲחַזְיָהוּ ("the downfall of Ahaziah was from God").
 The word תְּבוּסָה is rare, appearing only here in the Hebrew Bible.
-It derives from the root בוס ("to trample, to tread down") and conveys the image of being trampled underfoot.
-The Chronicler explicitly attributes Ahaziah's destruction to divine causation -- it was not mere political misfortune but God's judgment on a king who had bound himself to the doomed house of Ahab.
-His visit to Joram was itself the instrument of divine judgment: God drew Ahaziah into the very situation where Jehu's divinely commissioned purge would overtake him.
+It derives from the root בוס ("to trample, to tread down") and suggests being trampled underfoot.
+The Chronicler explicitly attributes Ahaziah's destruction to divine causation.
+It was not mere political misfortune but God's judgment on a king who had attached himself to the doomed house of Ahab.
+His visit to Joram became the instrument of that judgment: it placed Ahaziah where Jehu's divinely commissioned purge would overtake him.

 Jehu is identified as the one "whom the LORD had anointed to cut off the house of Ahab."
-The verb לְהַכְרִית ("to cut off, to destroy utterly") is a strong term of complete elimination.
-The Chronicler condenses the detailed narrative of Jehu's revolt found in 2 Kings 9--2 Kings 10, where Jehu's anointing by Elisha's servant, his assassination of Joram and Jezebel, and his systematic destruction of Ahab's descendants are recounted at length.
-For the Chronicler, the essential point is that Jehu was God's agent executing divine justice.
+The verb לְהַכְרִית ("to cut off, to destroy utterly") implies complete and irreversible removal.
+The Chronicler condenses the fuller narrative of Jehu's revolt in 2 Kings 9--2 Kings 10, the anointing by Elisha's servant, the deaths of Joram and Jezebel, and the purge of Ahab's line, into a single theological sentence: Jehu was God's agent of judgment.

 The account of Ahaziah's death in verse 9 differs in some details from 2 Kings 9:27-28, which describes Ahaziah being struck while fleeing in his chariot near Ibleam and dying at Megiddo.
 The Chronicler's version has Ahaziah captured while hiding in Samaria and brought to Jehu for execution.
 These may represent different stages of the same event, or the Chronicler may be drawing on an independent tradition.
 What both accounts agree on is that Ahaziah died as a consequence of his involvement with the house of Ahab.

 The notice about burial is theologically significant: "They buried him, for they said, 'He is the son of Jehoshaphat, who sought the LORD with all his heart.'"
 The Hebrew בֵּן here means "grandson" (Ahaziah was Jehoshaphat's grandson through Jehoram).
-The verb דָּרַשׁ ("sought") is the Chronicler's supreme term of approbation -- the same word used to describe the faithful kings who oriented their lives toward God (see 2 Chronicles 14:4; 2 Chronicles 17:4).
-Even though Ahaziah himself was wicked, the merit of his grandfather Jehoshaphat earned him the dignity of a proper burial.
-This is a poignant illustration of how the legacy of a faithful ancestor can extend beyond his own lifetime, even if it cannot ultimately prevent judgment on those who choose evil.
+The verb דָּרַשׁ ("sought") is one of the Chronicler's characteristic terms of approval, used of faithful kings who oriented their lives toward God (see 2 Chronicles 14:4; 2 Chronicles 17:4).
+Though Ahaziah himself was wicked, he received burial because of Jehoshaphat's reputation, not because of any merit of his own.
+The legacy of a faithful ancestor may outlast his lifetime, even when it does not spare his descendants from judgment.

 The chapter's closing note -- "the house of Ahaziah had no one with the strength to hold the kingdom" -- sets the stage for the crisis that follows.
 The Hebrew לַעְצֹר כֹּחַ לְמַמְלָכָה ("to retain power for the kingdom") indicates a complete leadership vacuum.
 Every potential male heir of ruling age has been killed.